dominikb1888/Covid-Analysis-in-Germany-ali-b7/README.md

 ## Usage:
 Guidance on how to start the project using the Uvicorn server.

-# To start the Uvicorn server, run the following command in the project d
+# To start the Uvicorn server, run the following command in main.py:
+uvicorn main:app --host 127.0.0.1 --port 8000 --reload

 ## Notes
 This project is still a work in progress.